 I have not touched upon a number of side issues, such as the recurrent futile attempts to explain GFs as afterimages.
 The matter of visual-system effects in sunset flashes is dealt with in some detail in a paper published in December, 2000; you can read the Web version here if you like.

 Want more?
-My complete bibliography of references on atmospheric refraction, mirages, green flashes, etc. is now available.
-Please read the introduction before you try to use it; the intro will lead you to the whole bibliography, which is now over 2.1 MB long and contains more than 1000 green-flash references and hundreds more on related topics, such as dip of the horizon, and terrestrial refraction.
+My whole bibliography of references on atmospheric refraction, mirages, green flashes, etc. is now available.
+Please read its introduction before you try to use it; the intro will lead you to the whole bibliography, which is now over 2.2 MB long and contains more than 1000 green-flash references, and hundreds more on related topics, such as dip of the horizon, and terrestrial refraction.

 If you find this information useful, I'd appreciate an acknowledgment in any published work that makes use of it.